Ethiopian airstrikes in Tigray force UN flight to turn back

 Thousands of people have been killed since November, when a political falling-out between the Tigray forces who long dominated the national government and the current administration of Prime Minister Abiy Ahmed erupted in fighting.

 Tigray’s 6 million people are now under a government blockade, while Tigray forces in recent months have taken the fighting into the neighboring Amhara and Afar regions.
-The United Nations says more than 2 million people are now displaced.
+The U.N. says more than 2 million people are now displaced.

 On Thursday, Ethiopia’s government claimed to a successful strike against another military base used by the Tigray forces near Mekele, but Tigray forces spokesman Getachew Reda asserted that air defenses prevented the plane from hitting targets in the city.

 An airstrike on Wednesday hit an industrial compound the government said was used by the Tigray forces to repair weapons.
 A Tigray spokesman denied the site had military significance and said it was used to produce cars and tractors.
+Two other airstrikes hit the city on Monday.

 Tigray remains under a communications blackout, making it difficult to verify claims.

-The strikes came amid reports of renewed heavy fighting in Amhara, despite repeated international calls for a cease-fire in the war.
+The airstrikes have come amid reports of renewed heavy fighting in Amhara, despite repeated international calls for a cease-fire in the war.
 On Wednesday, spokesman Getachew claimed advances had put the government-held towns of Dessie and Kombolcha “within artillery range,” prompting alarm.

 Dessie hosts a large number of displaced people who have fled fighting further north.